FooSoft/yomichan-import/README.md

 2016/12/29 17:12:12 converting 'dict/Kokugo/Daijirin/' to '/tmp/yomichan_tmp_825860502' in 'epwing' format...
 ```

-After dictionary processing is complete, Yomichan Import will start a local HTTP server to enable the Yomichan for
+After dictionary processing is complete, the tool will start a local web server to enable the Yomichan extension to
-Chrome extension to retrieve the dictionary data.
-Users of Windows will likely see a firewall nag dialog at this point;
+retrieve dictionary data.
+Users of Windows will likely see a [firewall nag dialog](https://foosoft.net/projects/yomichan-import/img/firewall.png) at this point; you
-access must be granted in order to make dictionary data accessible to the extension.
+must grant network access in order to make the converted dictionary data accessible to the extension.

 ```
 2016/12/29 17:12:20 starting dictionary server on port 9876...